 1955-S Wheat Penny Value

-The 1955-S wheat penny holds exceptional historical significance as the final wheat cent struck at the San Francisco Mint before a 13-year production hiatus.
+The 1955-S wheat penny holds exceptional historical significance as the final wheat cent struck at the San Francisco Mint before a 13-year production hiatus that lasted until 1968.

-When collectors learned that 1955 would mark the end of San Francisco’s wheat cent production, widespread hoarding began immediately, with many coins being preserved directly from bank rolls before entering circulation.
+When collectors learned that 1955 would mark the end of San Francisco’s wheat cent production, widespread hoarding began immediately.
+Many coins were preserved directly from bank rolls before ever entering circulation, which explains why the 1955-S is one of the most common issues in uncirculated grades within the entire wheat cent series — yet it still becomes genuinely scarce at MS67 and above.

 1955-S Wheat Penny (RD) Price/Grade Chart